Economic and Political Overview

 Main Sectors of Industry

-Botswana is the world's second largest diamond producer and it possesses one of the largest coal reserves in Africa (an estimated 212 billion tonnes).
-Uranium, copper and shale gas are also abundant in the country.
-Agriculture contributes to only 1.7% of GDP and employs 19.9% of the population, according to the World Bank.
-However, it is an important source of income for many Botswanans who live in rural areas.
-Cattle raising dominates the sector and contributes to 80% to the agricultural GDP.
-Cattle population nearly equals human population, therefore most livestock production is export-oriented (towards the European Union and other destinations).
+Botswana is the world's second-largest diamond producer, and it possesses one of the largest coal reserves in Africa (an estimated 212 billion tonnes).
+Uranium, copper, and shale gas are also abundant in the country.
+Agriculture contributes to only 1.8% of GDP and employs 18% of the population, according to the World Bank.
+However, it is an important source of income for many Batswana who live in rural areas.
+Cattle raising dominates the sector and contributes 80% to the agricultural GDP.
+The cattle population nearly equals the human population, and most livestock production is export-oriented (towards the European Union and other destinations).
 As desert and poor soils cover more than 70% of the country, arable land is very scarce.
-Crop production is not too dynamic, mainly due to traditional farming methods, erratic rainfall, recurrent droughts and erosion.
-The crop sub-sector is dominated by the production of cereals, with sorghum accounting for 72% of national cereal production, followed by maize (17%) and millet (6%).
-In 2022, the agricultural sector greatly benefited from an expansion in the country's planted area and favourable weather, which lead to above-average cereal yields.
+Crop production is not too dynamic, mainly due to traditional farming methods, erratic rainfall, recurrent droughts, and erosion.
+According to FAO, in 2023, cereal production totaled 73,000 tonnes, marking a 15% decrease from the five-year average due to below-average rainfall and irregular distribution.
+Additionally, elevated temperatures during the cropping season worsened the impact of reduced rainfall on crop yields.

-The service sector is by far the largest component of GDP and accounts for 63.6% of the economy and employs 62.5% of the active population.
+The service sector is by far the largest component of GDP and accounts for 55.9% of the economy and employs 67% of the active population.
 The expanding sectors are tourism (notably ecotourism) and transportation.
-The total contribution of tourism to GDP stands at 11% whereas its total contribution to employment reaches 7.1% (World Travel & Tourism Council 2017).
 The country has some of the most unique ecosystems in the world and is a major safari destination.
-Botswana has a growing financial sector and the Botswana Stock Exchange (BSE) is among the best performing stock exchanges in Africa.
-Although the services sector was hit the hardest during the pandemic, particularly the tourism industry, it showed a significant recovery in 2022.
+Botswana has a growing financial sector, and the Botswana Stock Exchange (BSE) is among the best-performing stock exchanges in Africa.
+As per the banking sector, all commercial banks are either majority or wholly foreign-owned.

 Breakdown of Economic Activity By Sector Agriculture Industry Services